Would you be able to identify the symptoms of scale rot in your bearded dragon?

 Cleaning your lizard doesn’t have to be difficult either.

-You don’t want to use any types of soap; in case they accidentally ingest it.
+You don’t want to use any type of soap if they accidentally ingest it.

 Dechlorinated tap water is all you need to get your beardie fresh and clean.